petrvanblokland/TYPETR-Assistants/docs/Typolator.md

 ### Selection by component

-The Typolator now has improved glyph selection.
+The Assistant now has improved glyph selection.
 The “@” symbol starts the pattern part for the component name.
 I can be used in each of the **Start-Has-End** boxes.
 You can combine this with the glyph name selection itself.
 So instead of

 	Start=A